The Encyclopedia of American Songs and Musicals

 impressed him by the virtuosity of his guitar playing.

-He is contacted in 1935 by Decca at a moment when the company is setting up its first recording studio in Chicago.
+He is approached, in 1935, by Decca at a moment when the company is setting up its first recording studio in Chicago.
 One of his songs Louise Louise Blues becomes even a hit and will be covered by Bob Crosby.
-Based on this success, Decca programs a new recording session in 1937 for which he allows himself the services of Charlie McCoy.
+Based on this success, Decca schedules a new recording session in 1937 for which he grants himself the services of Charlie McCoy.

 Washboard Sam (Robert Brown – Walnut Ridge